All Episodes

 The thing that's outrageous about that is they're frightened.

-you just nailed it with this arachnophobia definition.
+You just nailed it with this arachnophobia definition.

 They are afraid of victory because what it'll mean to them personally in a political sense.

-They have no concern here for the nation or for the U.S. military and its reputation, but your reputation is widely known.
+I have no concern here for the nation or for the U.S. military and its reputation, but your reputation is widely known.

 They fear victory.